 You can use the Real Time Reporting API to:

-- Display active viewers of a page and create a sense of urgency for visitors that are looking at an item with finite inventory.
+- Display active viewers of a page and create a sense of urgency for users that are looking at an item with finite inventory.

 - Display the most popular content such as the top 10 active pages.